 However, it is sometimes advisable to switch away from your current lender if you can find a better remortgage deal elsewhere.

 Early repayment charges

 Most lenders will let you transition over to them, although you may be liable for the early repayment charges stipulated by your existing loan provider if you remortgage before your term ends.
-This is something to consider before making the switch to lower remortgage rates but as your monthly repayments may be cheaper after remortgaging, it might still be in your best interests.
+This is something to consider before making the switch to a lower interest rate but as your monthly repayments may be cheaper after remortgaging, it might still be in your best interests.

-Check out our remortgaging guide for further information on what to expect when you change mortgages and seek advice from our expert team if you would like to benefit from the best remortgage interest rates on the market.
+Read the remortgage process explained for further information on what to expect when you change mortgages and seek advice from our expert team if you would like to benefit from the best remortgage interest rates and monthly repayments on the market.